nicolassutter/vue-simple-custom-select/Readme.md

 | `selected` | Refers to the content of the button if it contains a list of selected options (in multiple mode) |
 | `selected-option` | Refers to the content of the button (in single mode) |
 | `label` | Refers to the amount of selected option (in multiple mode) |

+### Side notes

+The component is originally made for my personnal use and therefore may contain bugs (that can be reported on the [GitHub repo](https://github.com/nicolassutter/vue-simple-custom-select)).

+> Finding documentation on how to use a preprocessor and install TailwindCSS with Vue-Rollup wasn't an easy task.
+So I decided to use laravel-mix to build a simple css file that is then used in the component.
+> I am definetly open for suggestions on how to improve this process or any other aspect of the component.